hamishwillee/minimal_gitbook_test/en/messages/common.md

    </a>
    )
   </h2>
-  <p class="description">As local waypoints exist, the global MISSION reference allows to transform between the local coordinate frame and the global (GPS) coordinate frame.
+  <p class="description">As local waypoints exist, the global waypoint reference allows to transform between the local coordinate frame and the global (GPS) coordinate frame.
 This can be necessary when e.g. in- and outdoor settings are connected and the MAV should move from in- to outdoor.</p>
   <table class="sortable">
    <thead>
     <tr>